 This is a time of change in Canada in the financial realm.
 The investment industry is evolving rapidly in the face of increasing transparency, regulatory change, and technological disruption.
 Be sure to work with a financial advisor who is current and understands how to help you not only with your investments themselves, but also can educate you on the evolving nature of the Canadian investment realm so that you are well-positioned for the future.

-Harp serves clients moving to British Columbia and those already resident here.
-His primary focus is investments in Canada and the U.S. and he is cross-border licensed to support smooth and careful moves of investment portfolios and funds from the U.S. to Canada.
+Harp serves many clients who are moving back and who are now in Canada.
+His primary focus is investments in the U.S. and Canada.
+Harp is U.S./Canada cross-border licensed for the management of investments.
+He and his team ensure smooth and careful moves of investment portfolios and funds from the U.S. to Canada and can serve clients moving to any province.
 Harp is thoughtful, careful, and very up-to-date on the evolving investment realm.
 He is also very well versed on tax issues relating to investments in Canada and the U.S.

-It is rare that I get to interact with a financial professional who is as client-centred and integrous as Harp.
-We first got to know each other through a client we both worked with.
-As time went by, we found we worked not only with some of the same clients, but also shared a professional principle that our clients come first at all times.
+It is rare that I get to interact with a financial professional who is as client-centred and as high-integrity as Harp.
+We first got to know each other through a client we both worked with many years ago.
+As time went by we found we worked not only with many of the same clients but also shared a professional principle that our clients come first at all times.

-An introductory conversation with Harp to explore your needs will serve you well if you have investments in the U.S. or abroad and wish to move them to Canada.
+A no-obligation introductory conversation with Harp to explore your needs will serve you well if you have investments in the U.S. and Canada and wish to have them professionally managed from Canada.

 Harp Sandhu's web site

-Expatriate Canadians and those moving back to Canada sometimes need the help of a lawyer for high complex tax questions, complicate immigration situations for family members, to handle real estate transactions, and to move trusts, wills, and more.
+Expatriate Canadians and those moving back to Canada sometimes need the help of a lawyer (called a "solictor" in some places in the world) for high complex tax questions, complicated immigration situations for family members, to handle real estate transactions, and to set up trusts, wills, and other legal situations in Canada.

-Very high-end and among the "best of the best" in Canada for tax law.
-If you have a complex tax situation and the wealth to hire the best, Blair is the person to work with.
+Among the "best of the best" in Canada for tax law, specifically.
+If you have a complex tax situation upon returning to Canada and need to hire the best, Blair is the person to work with.
 I met with Blair to discuss various tax contexts affecting expatriates and returning Canadians.
 I can attest to his expertise and professionalism.